eslint/eslint/docs/rules/no-unsafe-optional-chaining.md

 const { bar } = obj?.foo;  // TypeError
 ```

-Also, the parentheses around optional chaining in where the `undefined` not allowed can cause TypeError because it stops short-circuiting.
+Also, parentheses limit the scope of short-circuiting in chains.
 For example:

 ```js
 var obj = undefined;